 2021 Comprehensive Plan Update

-In light of this transformative event in our community, and the world at large, the Planning team took a step back to reassess Plan components and update the content to reflect the changing world and community priorities.
-As we reinitiate the planning process we expect that we will hold more public events in summer of 2021 with a plan developed by the fall.
+In light of this transformative event in our community, and the world at large, the Planning team took a step back to reassess Plan components and update the contact to reflect the changing world and community priorities.
+As we reinitiate the planning process we expect that we will hold more public events in summer 20201 with a plan developed by the fall.

 Please check this page for the latest information and updates as we move forward!

-You can view the currently adopted 2013 Comprehensive Plan here.
+You can view the currently adopted 2013 County-wide Comprehensive Plan here.

 2019 Public Input Activities